amlane/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the document object model.
+It is an API, taking all of our code and displaying it in the browser starting with the HTML first usually.

 2. What is an event?
+An event is an action that will cause a javascript code to excecute.

 3. What is an event listener?
+An event listener is a line of code that tells your selected element(s) what to do when the "event" it's listening for occurs.

 4. Why would we convert a NodeList into an Array?
+JavaScript ES6 brought a handful of helpful methods for working with arrays: Array.forEach(), Array.every(), Array.some(), Array.filter(), and more.

+Unfortunately, you can’t use any of these with the elements you get back when using querySelectorAll(), because it returns a NodeList, not an array.
+This is why it's helpful to be able to use Array.from().

 5. What is a component?
+A compenent is reusable code that has the ability to grow and shrink easily based on what content needs to be put in.

 ### Git Set up